Reviewed by: Steven Spence

 As a nature photographer, I place great value on both animals being in their natural settings and the integrity of the photos I take.
 Alex Mustard’s award-winning photography exemplifies everything I aspire to in photography.
 His work is consistently excellent—technically, emotionally, and artistically.
 It’s even more amazing when one considers the special challenges an underwater photographer faces in terms of light and color casts.

 Callum Roberts’s writing in both the chapters and the captions is engaging, educational, and easy to read.
 The reader is gently but rapidly immersed in the locale of each chapter.
 Roberts describes key elements of the flora and fauna in each ecosystem.
 He clearly explains threats to the marine environments and provides examples of recovery when nature is protected from overharvesting of resources.
 The text is the right length (approximately 1,500 words per chapter) to accompany the photos without overwhelming the reader.

-Every page of this book is a visual and educational voyage into a secret underwater world.
+Every page of Secrets of the Seas: A Journey into the Heart of the Ocean is a visual and educational voyage into a secret underwater world.